BrainBloomAI/Backend/docs.md

 Endpoints at `/game` offer comprehensive game management functionality.
 Games are fluid objects, with many sub-nested objects for the dialogue back and forths between the computer and the user.

 Games are AI-generated interactions set in specific pre-set scenarios.
 The user responds to AI-generated prompts to practice making conversation at these kinds of scenarios.
 Using AI, inappropriate/irrelevant/inaccurate responses will be detected and the client will be told to re-try.
 A suggested AI generated response will be provided.
+Thus, an OpenAI API key is required to be configured beforehand.

 From a technical perspective, each `Scenario` can have many `Game`s. `Game`s belong to a `Scenario` (`scenarioID`) and a user (`userID`).